maptiler/manual/hosting.rst

 The credentials for the Google Cloud Storage are under "Enable interoperable access” in the menu of the service.

-Cloud Push instance is automatically initialized with the first map uploaded via this command utility, creating empty `index.json`, TileServer in `index.html` and setting WebSite configuration for this bucket.
+Cloud Push instance is initialized with the first uploaded map via this command line utility.
+It automatically creates empty `index.json`, TileServer in `index.html` and sets WebSite configuration for this bucket.

 Upload tiles from an MBTiles file to S3 ::